ericgundrum/squidhall/docs/tutorial-content-module-files.md

 4. Making a 'Pull Request' for your branch

-These things are important to the process and even if you are not required to do them, someone will be.
+These things are important to the process, and even if you are not required to do them, someone will be.

 However, using Git – or other methods of putting the content files you create onto the production server – falls outside the purview of this tutorial.